-• Virtual patient simulator prototype registered as utility model by the Industrial Property Office in the Czech Republic [24].
-Author designed and developed specific module to control multiple instances of virtual simulator within virtual classroom via a web server application.
-Other co-authors designed and implemented models of human physiology, clinically relevant educational scenarios and implemented 3D visualization of selected scenarios using game engine Unity 3D.
+• Virtual patient simulator prototype was registered as a utility model by the Industrial Property Office in the Czech Republic [24].
+The author designed and developed a specific module to control the multiple instances of a virtual simulator within a virtual classroom via a web server application.
+Other co-authors designed and implemented models of the human physiology and clinically relevant educational scenarios.
+They also implemented a 3D visualization of selected scenarios using game engine Unity 3D.

 1.3 Thesis Structure

-This thesis is interdisciplinary, therefore the following chapters will cover the topics not-only from technical and computer-science point of view, but touches some topics related to the medical science.
-The chapter 2 provides an overview of the state of the art in the theory of computation, parallel computation, distributed computing especially grid-computing and cloud-computing.
+This thesis is interdisciplinary and therefore, the following chapters cover the topics from a technical and computer science point of view.
+They also touch on some topics that are related to medical science.
+Chapter 2 provides an overview of the state-of-the-art theory of computation, parallel computation and distributed computing, especially grid computing and cloud-computing.

 Introduction to selected areas of biomedical research domains and related particular methods are introduced in chapter 3.1 for sharing medical images, in chapter 3.2 for voice science and chapter 3.3 for computational physiology.

-The chapter 4 summarizes general results obtained by the research methods in specific areas of biomedical research and applications.
-The chapter 5 discuss achievements and answers hypothesis and questions stated at the beginning of the work and recommends further direction of the research effort.
+Chapter 4 summarizes the general results that were obtained by the research methods in specific areas of biomedical research and applications.
+Chapter 5 discusses the achievements and answers of the hypothesis, as well as the questions that were stated at the beginning of the work.
+It also recommends further areas for research.

-The appendices contain the selected papers [1, 2, 3, 4, 5, 6, 7] which are most relevant to the topic of this thesis and which were published in international peer-reviewed journals or in peer-reviewed conference proceedings:
+The appendices contain selected papers [1, 2, 3, 4, 5, 6, 7] that are most relevant to the topic of this thesis.
+These were published in international peer-reviewed journals or in peer-reviewed conference proceedings:

-Appendix 6 is the paper [1] Processing of Medical Images in Virtual Distributed Environment published by ACM as part of the proceedings of the 2009 Euro American Conference on Telematics and Information Systems: New Opportunities to increase Digital Citizenship.
+Appendix 6 is the paper [1] Processing of Medical Images in Virtual Distributed Environment, published by ACM as part of the proceedings of the 2009 Euro American Conference on Telematics and Information Systems: New Opportunities to increase Digital Citizenship.

 Appendix is the paper [2] Remote Analysis of Human Voice – Lossless Sound Recording Redirection published in Analysis of Biomedical Signals and Images.
 Proceedings of 20th International EURASIP Conference (BIOSIGNAL).

-Appendix is the paper [3] Infrastructure for Data Storage And Computation In Biomedical Research published by Euromise s.r.o. in the European Journal of Biomedical Informatics.
+Appendix is the paper [3] Infrastructure for Data Storage and Computation in Biomedical Research, published by Euromise s.r.o. in the European Journal of Biomedical Informatics.

-Appendix is the paper [4] Parameter Estimation Of Complex Mathematical Models Of Human Physiology Using Remote Simulation Distributed In Scientific Cloud published in the IEEE Xplore Digital Library as part of the proceedings of the 2014 IEEE-EMBS International Conference on Biomedical and Health Informatics.
+Appendix is the paper [4] Parameter Estimation of Complex Mathematical Models of Human Physiology Using Remote Simulation Distributed in Scientific Cloud, published in the IEEE Xplore Digital Library as part of the proceedings of the 2014 IEEE-EMBS International Conference on Biomedical and Health Informatics.

-Appendix is the paper [5] Modeling of Short-Term Mechanism Of Arterial Pressure Control In The Cardiovascular System: Object-Oriented And Acausal Approach published by ELSEVIER in Computers in Biology and Medicine 2014, IF(2013): 1.475.
+Appendix is the paper [5] Modeling of Short-term Mechanism of Arterial Pressure Control in the Cardiovascular System: Object-oriented and Acausal Approach, published by ELSEVIER in Computers in Biology and Medicine 2014, IF(2013): 1.475.

-Appendix is the paper [6] Simple Models Of The Cardiovascular System For Educational And Research Purposes published in Mefanet Journal 2014.
+Appendix is the paper [6] Simple Models of the Cardiovascular System for Educational and Research Purposes, published in Mefanet Journal 2014.

-Appendix is the paper [7] Adair-Based Hemoglobin Equilibrium with Oxygen, Carbon Dioxide and Hydrogen Ion Activity published in Scandinavian Journal of Clinical and Laboratory Investigation 2014, IF(2013): 2.009.
+Appendix is the paper [7] Adair-based Hemoglobin Equilibrium with Oxygen, Carbon Dioxide and Hydrogen Ion Activity, published in Scandinavian Journal of Clinical and Laboratory Investigation 2014, IF(2013): 2.009.

 Chapter 2

-State of the art
+State-of-the-art

-Processing of medical information deals with methods that connects different scientific domains, computer science, biomedical engineering and medicine together with a common goal.
+The processing of medical information deals with methods that connect different scientific domains, computer science, biomedical engineering and medicine, together with a common goal.

-From computer science (informatics) point of view, it is assumed that a processing of medical information is in general a computational problem which is understood as a task that can be solved by a computer.
+From a computer science (informatics) point of view, it is assumed that the processing of medical information is, in general, a computational problem, which is understood as a task that can be solved by a computer.